IBM-Cloud/gp-ucd-plugin/README.md

 IBM [Globalization Pipeline](https://www.ng.bluemix.net/docs/#services/GlobalizationPipeline/index.html#globalization) plugin for UrbanCode Deploy is a component for you to integrate machine translation into your build and deploy process.
 It provides real time machine translation for your English resource files, and allows you to integrate the translation using static or dynamic methods.

+See also the [UrbanCode plugin page](https://developer.ibm.com/urbancode/plugin/ibm-globalization-pipeline/) for this plugin.

 ## Download

 Binary downloads are available here: [releases](https://github.com/IBM-Bluemix/gp-ucd-plugin/releases)